ehsmsh/nextjs-app-router-time-revalidation-bug/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-The result is not revalidated as it should be based on:
+The result should be revalidated based on:
 ```
 export const revalidate = 1
 ```
-and also after some refreshes, it returns a totally empty page.
-Try it in another browser or a private tab to bypass the browser cache and you'll see the empty page rather than the stale not revalidated data.
+but after some refreshes, it stops updating and returns a totally empty page.
+If it is stale in your current tab, try it in another browser or a private tab to bypass the browser cache and you'll see the empty page rather than the stale not revalidated data.